LouisCubero/Let-Me-Smite-It/README.md

 # Guilty Until Proven Innocent

-A discord bot that punishes spammers, without AI!
+**About:** Created a discord bot that punishes spammers, without AI!
+I hate spammers, they're composed of bots, people promoting their awful services, or online scammers.
+Made a few communities on WhatsApp and Discord, got some idea on the common trends they follow.

 # The Workflow
 A. Spammer joins server: